LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 #### Layer Library Interface

 A layer library is a container of layers.
-This section defines an extensible programming interface to discover layers contained in layer libraries.
+This section defines an extensible manifest file interface or programming interface to discover layers contained in layer libraries.
+The extensible programming interface is used on Android only.
+For Windows and Linux, the layer manifest JSON files are used.

 It also specifies the minimal conventions and rules a layer must follow.

-Other sections might have other guidelines that layers, at least validation layers, should follow.
+Other sections might have other guidelines that layers should follow.

 ##### Layer Conventions and Rules